ebalogun01/EV-EcoSim/README.md

 ##### `utils.py` - Hosts utility functions used by some modules.
 ##### `simulate.py` - Offline DER control optimization for cost minimization (this is run for offline mode (no state feedback)).

-It also hosts the `configs` folder which includes the configuration files for all the relevant modules.

 ### DLMODELS